mauroservienti/milestone.github.io/_posts/2019-03-21-the-viewmodels-lists-composition-dance.md

 }
 ```

-At runtime the composition infrastructure will invoke all components that implement the `ISubscribeToCompositionEvents` interface giving them the opportunity to subscribe to composition events.
-In e above snippet _Sales_ is subscribing to the `AvailableProductsLoaded` event that _Marketing_ raises whenever a list of available products is requested.
+At runtime the composition infrastructure will invoke all components implementing the `ISubscribeToCompositionEvents` interface giving them the opportunity to subscribe to composition events.
+In the above snippet _Sales_ is subscribing to the `AvailableProductsLoaded` event that _Marketing_ raises whenever a list of available products is requested.

 When _Sales_ handles the event, additional products information are retrieved and composed into the list:

 ```csharp
 public void Subscribe(ISubscriptionStorage subscriptionStorage, RouteData routeData, HttpRequest request)